 Surface: Pavement and tarmac paths

+The area around Europort and the mid-harbour marina gives you a wide open loop with views across the Bay of Gibraltar toward Algeciras and the Spanish coast.
 It is not the most scenic run in the world.
-You are running past office buildings, a marina, and some construction sites.
-But if you want to do tempo runs, intervals, or just get your distance in without worrying about hills or uneven ground, this is the spot.
+You are running past office buildings and a marina.
+But for tempo runs, intervals, or just getting your distance in without worrying about hills or uneven ground, this is the spot.

 What Should You Know About Running in Gibraltar's Heat?